dabeaz-course/practical-python/Notes/01_Introduction/05_Lists.md

 This is similar to a `foreach` statement from other programming languages.

-To find something quickly, use `index()`.
+To find the position of something quickly, use `index()`.

 ```python
 names = ['Elwood','Jake','Curtis']
 names.index('Curtis')   # 2
 ```

-If the element is present more than one, it will return the index of the first occurrence.
+If the element is present more than once, `index()` will return the index of the first occurrence.

 If the element is not found, it will raise a `ValueError` exception.

 ### List Removal

-You can remove either with the element value or the index number.
+You can remove items either by element value or by index:

 ```python
 # Using the value